validmind/developer-framework/README.md

 ![](images/ValidMind-logo-color.svg)

-ValidMind helps model developers and model validators streamline communication and automate the model documentation process.
+ValidMind's Developer Framework is a library of developer tools and methods designed to run validation tests and automate the documentation of your models.
+The Developer Framework provides a rich suite of documentation tools and test plans, from documenting descriptions of your dataset to testing your models for weak spots and overfit areas.

+The Developer Framework includes the Python client library, which is designed to be model agnostic.
+If your model is built in Python, ValidMind's Python library will provide all the standard functionality without requiring your developers to rewrite any functions.

 ## Contributing to the ValidMind Developer Framework

 We believe in the power of collaboration and welcome contributions to the ValidMind Developer Framework.
-If you've noticed a bug, have a feature request, or want to contribute a test, please submit an issue or create a pull request and refer to the [contributing guide](README.md#how-to-contribute) below.
+If you've noticed a bug, have a feature request, or want to contribute a test, please create a pull request or submit an issue and refer to the [contributing guide](README.md#how-to-contribute) below.

 - Interested in connecting with fellow Model Risk Management (MRM) practioners?
 Join our [Community Slack](site/guide/join-community.qmd)